sandervandevelde/MQTTBrokerPrivatePreview/README.md

 This private preview is currently supported only in Central US EUAP region.

 **Post private preview program**
-When the private preview program ends, or when your tests are completed, you can choose to either cleanup your configuration or retain the configuration in private preview Central US EUAP region region.
+When the private preview program ends, or when your tests are completed, you can choose to either cleanup your configuration or retain the configuration in private preview Central US EUAP region.

 ## Capabilities available in this preview